juicedata/juicesync/README.md

 Juicesync is a tool to move your data in object storage between any clouds or regions, also support local disk, SFTP, HDFS and many more storage.

-Juicesync is an alias to [`juicefs sync`](https://juicefs.com/docs/community/administration/sync), but it may not contain the latest features and bug fixes of the `juicefs sync` command, so please use [JuiceFS](https://github.com/juicedata/juicefs) instead.
+Juicesync is an alias to [`juicefs sync`](https://juicefs.com/docs/community/administration/sync), but it may not contain the latest features and bug fixes of the `juicefs sync` command, so it's recommended use [JuiceFS](https://github.com/juicedata/juicefs) instead.

 ## How it works?